 The main differences between dry rot and wet rot are the degree of development of mycelium on the wood surface and the ability of the fungus to spread into other timbers via adjacent masonry.
 It is important that the two types of decay be distinguished since they require different treatment.

 Mycelium spreads over the timber surface by the continued growth and branching of the delicate hyphal threads growing with time.
 Specialised strands develop within the mycelium and these supply water and nutrients to the growing Fruiting Bodies.
 The strands assume their real significance when the fungus spreads from infected timber onto the surface of adjacent stone or brick walls.
-The tiny hyphal threads penetrate the mortar joints and plaster layers and large areas of damp wall can then become infected.
+The tiny hyphal threads penetrate the mortar joints and plaster layers and large areas of the damp wall can then become infected.

 This type of rot is caused principally by Coniophora puteana.
 Poria vaillantii is another important wet rot fungus and a number of less common fungi also occur.
 While each fungus has its own unique features, the general appearance of wet rot is similar – as is the treatment.
 Wet rot is typically confined to the area of dampness because the mycelium does not spread into walls.

 The woodworm beetle is significant because given the right conditions it can infest a wide variety of timber products including structural building timbers, furniture and wooden ornaments.
 If left unchecked infestations can lead to severe structural weakening and eventually total collapse.

 As we have shown it is very important that the type and cause of the fungal decay are correctly identified before any corrective action can be considered.
 It is for these reasons that it is important that a detailed diagnostic inspection is carried out by a competent specialist.
 This inspection should be followed by the submission of a report that details both the cause of the decay and the proposed remedial action.